Topic: Ferries

 Written on July 24, 2021 at 8:45 am, by

 From Washington State Ferries Vehicle reservations for travel between late September and New Year’s Day on the Anacortes and San Juan Islands and Port Townsend and Coupeville routes will be released next week.
 Starting at 7 a.m.
 Tuesday, July 27, customers can secure their spot on sailings between Sept.
 26 and Jan.
 1, 2022.
-Customers can Continue Reading
+Customers Continue Reading

 Anacortes and San Juan Ferries Ridership Nears 2019 Levels